 - Chocolate Covered Espresso Beans (Optional)

 - Bake for 70 to 80 minutes, the middle of the cheesecake should jiggle just a little bit.
 Turn oven off and let cool in oven for 1 hour then take out of roasting pan and wrap with plastic wrap.
-Let sit in fridge over night.
+Let sit in the fridge overnight.

 As I write this post I have one last bite, until next time Coffee Cheesecake!